 - Malignant cells (leukaemia, lymphoma, other tumours).

-- Chemical meningitis (intrathecal drugs, contaminants).
+- Chemical meningitis (intrathecal agents, contaminants).

-- Drugs (non-steroidal anti-inflammatory drugs (NSAIDS), trimethoprim).
+- Medication (non-steroidal anti-inflammatory drugs (NSAIDS), trimethoprim).

 - Systemic lupus erythematosus.